Learn more about the COVID-19 vaccine

 - Wear a mask.

-- Continue to wear a mask, practice social distancing and wash your hands often.
+- Continue to wear a mask, stay 6 feet apart from other people and wash your hands often.

-- Monitor for signs of an allergic reaction, including hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, and weakness.
+- Signs of an allergic reaction include hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness and weakness.
 If you have any of these signs, call 911 or have someone drive you to the nearest Emergency Department.